What To Think About When Doing Business With China

 Everything you need to do business in China, all in one place.

-A relative newcomer to the cross border payments world.
-With transparent fees and a simple user experience, Align are a Silicon Valley startup using a new technology called the blockchain to move money internationally from bank to bank – they even have an offer on at the moment to celebrate Chinese New Year.
+A relative newcomer to the international payments world.
+With transparent fees and a simple user experience, Veem is a Silicon Valley startup using a new technology called the blockchain to move money internationally from bank to bank – they even have an offer on at the moment to celebrate Chinese New Year.

-Many businesses place great value in their intellectual property and we’ve all read about the giant corporations suing each other around patent infringements.
-Bear in mind that separate protection will be needed outside the US, but not all IP that can be registered in your domestic market is registerable overseas.
+Many SMBs place great value in their intellectual property and we’ve all read about the giant corporations suing each other around patent infringements.
+Bear in mind that separate protection will be needed outside the US, but not all IP that can be registered in your domestic market is registrable overseas.